CyberThur/landing-page/README.md

 # landing_page
-creating a simple landing page using flexbox for an assignment by TheOdinProject
+creating a pixel perfect landing page using flexbox for an assignment by TheOdinProject